-- 1. The different levels of inputs used in the valuation techniques for measuring the fair value of financial and non-financial instruments are defined as follows: - Level 1: Quoted prices (unadjusted) in active markets for identical assets or liabilities that the entity can access at the measurement date.
-A market is regarded as active when transactions for the asset or liability take place with sufficient frequency and volume to provide pricing information on an ongoing basis. - Level 2: Inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly or indirectly. - Level 3: Unobservable inputs for the asset or liability. - 2.
-Financial instruments not measured at fair value
+1. The different levels of inputs used in the valuation techniques for measuring the fair value of financial and non-financial instruments are defined as follows:

+Level 1: Quoted prices (unadjusted) in active markets for identical assets or liabilities that the entity can access at the measurement date.
+A market is regarded as active when transactions for the asset or liability take place with sufficient frequency and volume to provide pricing information on an ongoing basis.

+Level 2: Inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly or indirectly.

+Level 3: Unobservable inputs for the asset or liability.

+2. Financial instruments not measured at fair value

-The carrying amount of cash and cash equivalents, financial assets at amortized cost, notes and accounts receivable, other receivables, refundable deposits, short-term loans, notes and accounts payable, other payables and refundable deposits are approximate to their fair values.
+The carrying amount of cash and cash equivalents, financial assets at amortized costcurrent, notes receivable, accounts receivable (including related parties), other receivables (including related parties), refundable deposits, short-term loans, notes payable, accounts payable (including related parties), other payables (including related parties) and refundable deposits are approximate to their fair values.